16th (Service) Battalion, Sherwood Foresters (Chatsworth Rifles): 3rd Composite Battalion

 The composite brigade fought in a number of actions with XXII Corps.
 On the evening 16 April the two Sherwood companies (A & B) of 3rd Bn counter-attacked from Wytschaete Wood.
 The objective was the ridge 1000 yd in front, and the attack made 800 yd and captured a number of prisoners and machine guns, but at heavy cost: 19 ORs killed or died of wounds, 3 officers (including Maj Miller) and 74 ORs wounded, 8 ORs missing.
 On 18 April the battalion came under the orders of 9th (Scottish) Division and the two Sherwood companies were relieved by 1st South African Infantry Brigade, going back to billets at Scottish Wood Camp.
 However, they were shelled out of that camp that night and moved into dugouts in English Camp and later to Awapuni Lines, near Dickebusch.
 The two Sherwood companies returned to the Wytschaete line 19–20 April, suffering further casualties.
-From Awapuni Lines the battalion supplied working parties until 25 Apil when it was forced out of the camp by gas shelling and had to form a defensive flank towards the Vierstraat crossroads.
+From Awapuni Lines the battalion supplied working parties until 25 April when it was forced out of the camp by gas shelling and had to form a defensive flank towards the Vierstraat crossroads.
 The enemy broke through over the crossroads, and the KRRC/RB company took up a position from Ridge Wood to 'Confusion Corner', about 500 yd north-east of Vierstraat, with the Sherwood Company echeloned behind.
 Next day the Sherwoods were withdrawn and sent back to the GHQ First Line at Voormezele where they came under the orders of No 1 Composite Bn.
 No 3 Composite Bn reassembled at a camp at Dominion Lines near Outerdom where it remained, although it was shelled out of the camp into an old trench line on 29 April.
 Casualties had been so heavy that Nos 2 and 3 Composite Bns were amalgamated into one.
 However, the crisis had passed.